shaiiikh/content-generation-using-llm/README.md

 - Cost optimization modes

 ## Deployment
 Deploy on Streamlit Cloud by connecting to this repository.

+## About
+This project uses LLM technology to generate context-aware event titles and descriptions.